The SSD Determination Process

 - Can you do any other type of work?

-Once you are determined to be disabled, you will remain on SSD unless you earn too much or your health improves.
-The SSA will review your condition every 18 months to seven years, depending on if your condition is expected to improve and to what extent.
+Once you are determined to be disabled, you will remain on SSDI unless you earn too much or your health improves.
+SSA will review your condition every few years depending on if your condition is expected to improve and to what extent.

-Most PH patients should expect review every 3 to 7 years.
+Most pulmonary hypertension (PH) patients should expect a review every three to seven years.
 An exception is if you had a transplant before your disability claim was approved; your claim will likely be reviewed about a year later to see how you are doing.